ddribeiro/commander-for-fleet/README.md

 # Commander for FleetDM
-Commander is a native iOS app that uses the FleetDM REST API to display information about your hosts.
+Commander is an iOS app that uses the FleetDM REST API to display information about your hosts.
 A native experience combined with the speed of the Fleet API means you can get to the information you’re looking for fast.

 I’ve created Commander as a project to help me continue learning Swift and SwiftUI.
-As such, I welcome contributors to offer improvements to help me with my learning.
+I welcome contributors to offer improvements to help me with my learning.

 Crashes and bugs are expected.
 If you encounter any while using the app, please create an issue!